bparanj/crystal/electronics/components/function-generator.md

 - **Communication Systems**: Signals from other devices or networks can provide the input needed.
 For example, in a radio receiver, the incoming radio waves act as the input.
 - **User Inputs**: In many consumer electronics, user interactions (such as pressing buttons, touchscreen gestures) generate electrical signals that act as inputs to the circuit.

+The function generator simulates the input that the product has to process in the real world when it is deployed?

+Exactly!
+A function generator serves as a stand-in for real-world inputs during the development and testing phases of an electronic circuit.
+It allows engineers to simulate various types of signals (such as sine waves, square waves, or custom waveforms) that the final product will need to process.

+In the deployed product, these inputs might come from actual sources like sensors, user interactions, or communication signals, but during testing, the function generator ensures the circuit responds correctly to the expected inputs.

+It’s like using a practice dummy to train for a match—once the training is over, the real opponent steps in.

 The function generator serves as a versatile, controllable source of signals during the development and testing phase, but in the finished product, the actual inputs will come from real-world sources specific to the application's context.

 The function generator in electronics produces various types of waveforms (or functions) that can be used to test and analyze circuits.
 These waveforms represent functions (like sine, square, or triangular waves) of time, and they are essential for simulating different types of input signals that circuits might encounter in real-world scenarios.